NotBrianZach/bzaBook2AQuiz/README.md

 Interactive books.
 Books sliced up like pizza.
 Book pizza.
 Bza.

-It feeds a pdf, webpage, or epub a few pages at a time into chatgpt or another LLM,
+It feeds a pdf, webpage, or epub a few (chunkSize) pages at a time into chatgpt or another LLM,

 then outputs something, for example, a quiz on the topic of the pages it read